 Mushrooms are rich of nutrition and a real common ingredients in Chinese people’s kitchen.
 There are many mushrooms in nature but not all of them are edible.
 There is an introduction about types of mushrooms for cooking.

 I love to use straw mushrooms since they mineral selenium and antioxidants.
 Generally it is used in quick frying recipes or soup.
 However I tried oyster sauce this time and they matched excellently.
 So today we get a simple recipe: Straw mushroom in oyster sauce.
+Oyster sauce is available on amazon: Lee Kum Kee Premium Oyster Sauce, 18-Ounce Glass Bottles (Pack of 2)

 Oyster sauce is a kind of sauce which originated from the south part of China.
 And the most famous brand in China is Lee Kum Kee, which is also quite popular in western countries.
 So I do believe that the materials are available.
 I love to use oyster sauce in stir-frying recipes and steamed recipes.
 It can help to improve the umami taste of mushrooms.